VincentDirks/SecuritEaseTechAssessment/README.md

-# Vincent's SecuritEase Tech Assessment
+#  Java, TestNG, REST Assured Tech Assessment

 30-Sep-2023

 ### Foreword
 I'm not hugely familiar with Java/IntelliJ etc. I've played a little bit with java in the past, but only recently started contributing to an existing Java/RestAssured test suite at work.